 The School of Graduate Studies and Research and Office of Research Development ensure University compliance with federal, state, local, and University regulations with regard to human subjects research.
 For information on regulatory compliance, policy and procedure, or the UIW HSIRB, please contact the Office of Research Development at (210) 805-3036.

-For assistance with CITI training or if any questions arise regarding training expiration dates or additional requirements, please contact the Office of Research Development for assistance at (210) 805-3036.
+For assistance, to schedule a workshop or demonstration for a class, or if any questions arise regarding training expiration dates or additional requirements, please contact the Office of Research Development for assistance at (210) 805-3036.